davidcim/wirinj/README.md

 ### Setting default to `Injected`
 Instead of setting the default value of the _injection arguments_ to `None`, you can use the special value `Injected`:
-- __Pros__: if one argument is missing, a specific `MissingDependenciesError` will be raised instead of continuing the execution using `None` and fail later in an unpredictable way.
+- __Pros__: if one argument is missing, a specific `MissingDependenciesError` is raised.
+Otherwise, the execution would continue with `None` default and fail later in an unpredictable way.
 - __Cons__: you add a dependency to `wirinj`.

 ```python